Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 Special features with hip replacement

-- In the case of hip replacement the surgical approach is usually smaller and the tissue is less extensive than in the knee.
+• In hip replacement surgery , the surgical access is usually smaller and the tissue less extensive than in knee replacement surgery.

 Special features with knee prosthesis